Types of Melanoma

 - “Regressed” melanomas: when your body’s immune system may have destroyed a portion of the cancerous cells in a skin melanoma but not before some melanoma cells were able to get into lymph nodes or blood vessels

-- Pigmented cells that traveled to the lymph nodes and are transformed into melanoma
+- Pigmented cells that traveled to the lymph nodes and were transformed into melanoma

-Ocular melanoma is melanoma that is found in the eye, and is relatively uncommon, accounting for only 3% of all melanoma cases.
-However, ocular melanoma is the most common type of primary intraocular cancer in adults.
-(Primary intraocular cancer means that the tumor started in the eye).
+Ocular melanoma is melanoma found in the eye, and is relatively uncommon, accounting for only 3% of all melanoma cases.
+However, ocular melanoma is the most common type of primary intraocular cancer (tumor started in the eye) in adults.
 It begins when pigmented (colored) cells in the eye called melanocytes grow uncontrollably.
 Intraocular melanoma is also called uveal melanoma because it occurs in the part of the eye called the uvea.

 Ocular melanomas occur in five distinct sites around and in the eye.
 Each type has its own distinctive growth pattern and prognosis: